Skardu: Air

 On 2 December 2021, the Skardu International Airport was designated and re-inaugurated as an international airport after providing upgrades to the airport to become a tourism hub for Gilgit-Baltistan.
 Flydubai has submitted a request to start international operations to and from Skardu airport, which would potentially become the first airline to start international routes from Skardu.

 Infrastructure

-Satpara Dam

 The Satpara Dam development project on the Satpara Lake was inaugurated in 2003.
 It was completed in 2011.
 It is 6 km south of Skardu city and is at an elevation of 2,700 m above mean sea level.
-The main source of water is ice melt from the Deosai plains during the summer season.
-Now Satpara Dam provides drinking water to the whole city of Skardu and agricultural water to major areas of Skardu, for example, Gayoul, Newrangha, Khlangranga, Shigari Khurd, etc.

-It is a multipurpose project, which will produce 17.36 megawatts hydro generation, irrigate 15000 acre of land and provide 13 cusecs drinking water daily to Skardu city.
+The main source of water is melted ice from the Deosai Plains during the summer season.
+Now Satpara Dam provides drinking water to the whole city of Skardu and agricultural water to major areas of Skardu, for example, Gayoul, Newrangha, Khlangranga, Shigari Khurd, etc. It is a multipurpose project, which will produce 17.36 megawatts hydro generation, irrigate 15000 acre of land and provide 13 cusecs drinking water daily to Skardu city.